bmndc/nokia-leo/root.md

 ![Screenshot of the modified init.rc file, with line 393 marked as comment, and line 421 added to disable the Low Memory Killer module](assets/images/f5-selinux.png)

 7. And that's a wrap!
-Open the root Android Image Kitchen folder in a command-line window and type `repackimg` to package our modified boot partition.
+Open the root Android Image Kitchen folder in Command Prompt/Terminal and type `repackimg` to package our modified boot partition.

 <!-- ![Screenshot of a Windows Command Prompt window showing some logs of the boot partition repacking process after typing the above command, but has a signing error at the end](assets/images/repack_unsigned.png) -->